 For too long Portland's water and sewer bureaus have been managed by just one politician at City Hall, who frequently acts on ambitions which conflict with the interests of water and sewer customers.
-This Measure would put seven unpaid elected citizens in charge of selecting and overseeing an experienced administrator to run the water and sewer bureaus, with the paramount goal of stabilizing water and sewer rates while preserving water quality.
+This Measure would put seven unpaid elected citizens in charge of selecting and overseeing an experienced administrator goal of stabilizing water and sewer bureaus, with the paramount water quality.

 It Can Be Done Successfully.
+3.

-The Multnomah County Library system was recently transferred to a citizen owned, independently operated District; transferring it from Multnomah County Commission control.
+The Multhomah County Library system was recently transferred to a citizen owned, independently operated District; transferring it from Multhomah County Commission control.
 Likewise, the leaders of Measure 26-156 are citizen volunteers who have experience in reviewing Portland's water and sewer operations, and their experience should help ensure a smooth transition of water and sewer services.